theapsgroup/steampipe-plugin-vsphere/docs/tables/vsphere_vm.md

   on vm.hostmoref = host.hostmoref
 ```

-### Total Actual storage consumption per VM in Gigabytes and on how many/which datastores
+### Total Actual storage consumption per VM Order by size in Gigabytes and on how many/which datastores

 ```sql
 with